 But you probably have more questions.
-How long should you stay?
-Is it doable in a day?
-What are the top things to do in Jardin?
+How long should you stay in Jardin?
+Is Jardin a day trip from Medellin?
+What are the best things to do in Jardin?

-As a slow traveler, I spent one week here, splitting my time between a farmhouse about one mile (uphill!) from the center of town and a room in an Airbnb just a few blocks from the main square.
+As a slow traveler, I spent one week here, splitting my time between a farmhouse about one mile (uphill!) from the center of town and a hotel just a few blocks from the main square.

-Hike to Cueva del Esplendor
+1. Hike to Cueva del Esplendor

 If you’re a nature lover, you will thoroughly enjoy a guided hike to Cueva del Esplendor, or Cave of Splendor.
 Now limited to 40 visitors per day, you can only access the cave by paying a fee for entrance and a guide.

 While technically you don’t need to hire a tour, it’s the easiest way to get to the access point unless you’re keen on walking a few miles up to the mountain before you start the hike.

 We stopped at a traditional rural Antioquian house which acts as a pit stop to refuel and a way to control the daily visitors.
 After being served a snack of chocolo (a sweet arepa) with cheese and cafe con panela we took off for the entrance to the hike.

 The sweeping valley views disappeared as we started down the trail.
 Enveloped by tropical plants, the humidity noticeably increased and all the plants became a rich, vibrant green.
 A cable handrail proved useful during slippery parts of the trek and I certainly recommend wearing good shoes, even better if they can get wet.

 At one point we crossed a small stream that required taking off your shoes and socks.
 Again, the cable provided assurance as the cold water passed over our feet and ankles.
-At the entrance to the cave, we were greeted by large rock walls covered with small plants flourishing in a mist of water falling over the rockface.
+At the entrance to the cave, we were greeted by large rock walls covered with small plants flourishing in a mist of water falling over the rock face.
 It was beautiful.

 Then as I turned towards the cave, my eyes met with a column of water streaming through the opening at the top, into the pool below.
 The sound of the water, amplified by the rock walls was powerful.
 It is then that I realized its splendor.

-Birding in Jardin, Colombia
+Go Birding in Jardin Colombia

 The lush landscape of the rolling hills surrounding Jardin makes it a haven for tropical birds.
 Keep your eyes and ears open for a sighting anytime you are hiking.
 If you don’t have a lot of birding skills (ie. patience!), there are two easy places to see striking birds in Jardin.

-Reserva Natural Jardín de Rocas
+3. Reserva Natural Jardín de Rocas

 On the edge of town, by the river is a forested ravine – the perfect habitat for the Andean Cock of the Rock.
 Living throughout the Andes mountains of South America, it is perhaps one of the most recognizable birds because of its dazzling orange-red color and fan-shaped crest.